argvil19/bodies/README.md

 To run:

-1. npm install on root
+1. npm install
-2. npm install on keystone
-3. npm start on root
+2. npm start

 ### Running in port 8080

 **TODO:**

-* Unify package.json for both apps (right now running as separate projects);
 * Define template structure.
 Views templates should only be stored inside root public folder.
 * Better readme.
 * Set up autodeploy to Heroku.